ABOUT DOWNTOWN DUBAI

 For some more outdoorsy fitness options in Downtown Dubai, there is a bicycle rental system – simply pick up a cycle from one station and ride it to the next.
 For a more formal exercise regime, residents often visit the well-equipped communal gyms available to them or visit studios such as the Fitness First Platinum, Fitness 360 or the ever-popular Flywheel Studio.

-As can be expected for such an upscale neighbourhood, a number of upmarket spas and salons can be found in Dubai Mall and the surrounding areas, such as the cult favourite, Anastasia Beverly Hills.
+As can be expected for such an upscale neighbourhood, a number of upmarket spas and salons can be found in Dubai Mall and the surrounding areas.
 Some of these also offer medical spa services.

 One of the most well-known and anticipated events of the year, the countdown to the new year, happens in Downtown Dubai.
-Best known for awe-inspiring fireworks, photographs and videos from the event are immediately broadcast around the world, while people travel from far and wide to be there in person.
-Some of the other events in Downtown Dubai that consistently draw crowds include motorcades of classic cars as well as parades for the UAE National Day – there’s never a dull moment.
+Best known for awe-inspiring fireworks, photographs and videos from the event are immediately broadcast around the world.
+While people travel from far and wide to be there in person.
+Some of the other events in Downtown Dubai that consistently draw crowds include motorcades of classic cars as well as parades for the UAE National Day leading to the area never having a dull moment.
 In fact, even if you just feel like being entertained for a few minutes, those living in Downtown Dubai can stroll over to the Dubai Fountains and take in the breathtaking engineering marvel that is the fountains, effortlessly moving against a riot of sound and light.